LadyWinterD/data-analysis/README.md

 <h2><a href="https://github.com/LovelyEmma/data-analysis/blob/master/Retail%20Analysis.pdf">Gross margin analysis by Power BI </a></h2>

+### **Project Showcase: Retail Data Analysis**

+**Project Name**: Retail Gross Margin Analysis

-This project is a retail analysis conducted using Power BI.
+**Project Objective**: This project aims to conduct a comprehensive gross margin analysis on retail data using Power BI to evaluate business performance and identify key insights.

-Here is a summary of the key findings and analysis from the project:

-### Project Objective and Tools
+**Technologies and Tools Used**:

-* The project's purpose is to perform a gross margin analysis with Power BI.
-* The analysis utilized Power Query for data extraction.
+* **Power BI**: Utilized for data visualization and creating interactive reports.
-* The report includes data model relationships, a time table, and DAX functions created for different requirements.

-### Sales Analysis Summary

-* **Total Sales**: Fashions Direct's total sales were \$15.66M (71.01% of the total), while Lindseys' sales were \$6.39M (28.9%).
-* **New vs. Old Stores**:
+* **Power Query**: Employed for extracting and transforming data from the source.
+* **DAX (Data Analysis Expressions)**: Used to create custom measures and calculations to address different analytical requirements.

+**Analysis Performed**:
+* **Sales Overview**: Analyzed the total sales distribution between two retail chains, Fashions Direct and Lindseys.
+* **Store Performance**: Compared the total sales and sales per square foot for new stores versus old stores across different months.
+* **Geographical and Category Analysis**: Visualized sales by postal code and store type on a map, and analyzed the performance of various product categories.
+* **District Manager Performance**: Evaluated the sales per square foot for each District Manager (DM).

+**Project Outcomes**:
+* Successfully developed a Power BI dashboard that clearly visualizes key business metrics.
+* Identified that **Fashions Direct** is the dominant brand, contributing 71.01% of the total sales.
-    * Total sales from old stores were consistently higher than new stores in most months.
+* Found that total sales from old stores consistently outperformed new stores, though new store sales showed significant growth in certain months.
-    * New store sales saw an increase in February and May.
-* **District Manager (DM) Performance**:
-    * Based on sales per square foot, Valery Ushakov had the highest performance at \$14.90.
+* Determined the top-performing DM by sales per square foot, **Valery Ushakov** (\$14.90), and the top-performing store, **Winchester Fashions Direct** (\$21.22).
-    * Tina Lassila and Chris Gray had sales per square foot of \$13.98 and \$13.71, respectively.
-    * In terms of total sales, Carlos Grilo had the highest old store sales at \$3.8M.
-* **Store Sales**: Winchester Fashions Direct had the highest sales per square foot among all stores, at \$21.22.
 <br>
 <a href="https://github.com/LovelyEmma/data-analysis/blob/master/Retail%20Analysis.pbix">pbix download</a><br>
 <a href ="#Relationship">Relationship</a><br>